-Common abuses.
 On-going monitoring of investments is necessary not only to ensure continuing compliance with qualifying conditions but also to detect tax avoidance or evasion.
 Tax avoidance presents greater difficulties, because countries have different attitudes as to what constitutes avoidance, and what to do about it.
 For example, a tax holiday may be conditional on employing a given number of persons.
 In some countries an investor could legitimately make up the qualifying number by hiring "employees" with minimal duties and at low wages.
 In other countries, this course of action might be considered an abuse of the legislation and result in the denial or withdrawal of the tax privilege.

 Box 2 sets forth some of the more common abuses associated with tax incentives.
-The discussion below provides additional details of some of these abuses.
+The related discussion provides additional details of some of these abuses.

 Box 2.
-Top 10 Abuses of Tax Incentive Regimes
+Top ten abuses of tax incentive regimes

-- 1. Existing firms transform to new entities to qualify for incentives. - 2.
-Domestic firms restructure as foreign investors. - 3.
+- 1. Existing firms transforming to new entities to qualify for incentives. - 2.
+Domestic firms restructuring as foreign investors. - 3.
 Transfer pricing schemes with related entities (sales, services, loans, royalties, management contracts). - 4.
 Churning or fictitious investments (lack of recapture rules). - 5.
 Schemes to accelerate income (or defer deductions) at the end of a tax holiday period. - 6.
-Overvaluation of assets for depreciation, tax credit, or other purposes. - 7.
-Employment and training credits -- fictitious employees and phony training programs. - 8.
+Over-valuation of assets for depreciation, tax credit, or other purposes. - Employment and training credits fictitious employees and phony training programmes. - 8.
 Export zones leakages into domestic economy. - 9.
-Regional investment incentives and Enterprise zones divert activities to outside the region or zone. - 10.
-Disguise or bury non-qualifying activities into qualifying activities.
+Regional investment incentives and enterprise zones diverting activities to outside the region or zone. - 10.
+Disguising or burying of non-qualifying activities into qualifying activities.